By Joyeeta Ray in Toronto, ON

 This article is the second piece in a series called “Immigrants and the Gig Economy” which explores how immigrants are affected by, and benefit from the gig economy.
 Writers interested in participating are encouraged to join the NCM Collective for an opportunity.

-Joyeeta Ray is a Content Writer, Senior Copywriter and a member of the NCM Collective, based in Toronto.
+Joyeeta Ray is a Senior Content Writer with a digital marketing firm and a member of the NCM Collective based in Toronto.